rcl-ssl/docs/index.md

 ## RCL CertificateBot

 The [RCL CertificateBot](../certbot/certbot) runs as a [Windows Service](../certbot/windows-service) in a Windows Server and a [Linux Daemon](../certbot/linux-daemon) in a Linux Server.
 The primary purpose of CertificateBot is to automatically renew SSL/TLS certificates created in the RCL portal and save them to a folder in the server (VM or Container).
 The web server must be configured to use the certificates files from the folder.
-In this way, the installation and renewal of certificates in a web server (eg. Apache, Tomcat, NGINX, IIS, etc) is fully automated.
-CertificateBot provides [Special Support for IIS](../certbot/iis), it allows for the automatic renewal and binding of SSL/TLS certificates to websites hosted in IIS.
+In this way, the [Installation and Renewal](../installations/installations) of certificates in a web server (eg. Apache, Tomcat, NGINX, IIS, etc) is fully automated.
+CertificateBot also provides [Special Support for IIS](../certbot/iis), it allows for the automatic renewal and binding of SSL/TLS certificates to websites hosted in IIS.
 CertificateBot is an open-source project and is available on [GitHub](https://github.com/rcl-ssl/RCL.CertificateBot).

 ## RCL AutoRenew Function

-The [RCL AutoRenew](/autorenew/autorenew) is an Azure Function app that runs in a [Consumption Plan](https://docs.microsoft.com/en-us/azure/azure-functions/consumption-plan).
+The [RCL AutoRenew](/autorenew/autorenew) function is an Azure Function app that runs in a [Consumption Plan](https://docs.microsoft.com/en-us/azure/azure-functions/consumption-plan).
 The primary purpose of the AutoRenew Function is to automate the renewal and installation of certificates created in the RCL portal for an **Azure App Service** or **Azure Key Vault**.
-The AutoRenew function is an open-source project and can be directly installed in a user's Azure account from the [GitHub](https://github.com/rcl-ssl/RCL.AutoRenew) project page.
+The AutoRenew function is an open-source project and can be directly deployed to a user's Azure Account from the [GitHub](https://github.com/rcl-ssl/RCL.AutoRenew) project page.

+# REST API and SDK

 ## RCL API